Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Parallel decremental MSF

-After deleting edges, we need to search for \emph{replacement edges} to reconnect the spanning forests.
+The main difference from the original HDT algorithm to discuss is how the batch-parallel algorithm finds replacement edges after deleting a batch of edges.
 The replacement search begins on the minimum level among the deleted edges.
 When searching on a level $i$, the algorithm proceeds in $O(\log n)$ rounds.
 For every component of size at most most $2^{i-1}$, we search for a replacement edge out of that component.
 To achieve low span, each component performs a doubling search, looking at $2^j$ incident level-$i$ non-tree edges in parallel for increasing $j$ until finding a replacement edge.
 We push non-replacement edges to the next level to amortize the cost of examining them.
 We then compute a spanning tree over the replacement edges, keeping only the replacement edges that are in the spanning tree.
 We proceed to the next round on each ``active'' component, i.e., each component that still has incident edges to search and that still has size at most $2^{i-1}$.
 After all the rounds, we repeat at higher levels.

 By storing each spanning forest in an ETT with appropriate augmentations, the algorithm can process a batch of $k$ edge updates in $O(k \log^2 n)$ expected amortized work and $O(\log^4 n)$ span w.h.p.
 We note that the span bound can be tightened to $O(\log^3 n \log k)$.
 The bound has a $\log n$ term from the $O(\log n)$ rounds per level, but since $k$ deletions creates $O(k)$ active components and the active component count decreases geometrically each round, there are only $O(\log k)$ rounds per level.